robbiew/goldmine/index.md

 Phew.

 So, a Door Server takes a lot of the work out of setup and lets you add 100's of these games from a central service, almost immediately, running them over an RLOGIN connection that's practically seamless for your users.
-And for you: no DOS/DOSEMU shenanigans, no configuring drop files, etc. In fact, Gold Mine can handle just about any kind of console-based game made for DOS, Linux or Windows.
+And Linux users, no need for [DOSEMU](http://www.dosemu.org/) shenanigans.
+In fact, gOLD mINE can handle just about any kind of console-based game made for DOS, Linux or Windows.
 It also suport Synchronet Javascript-based games.
 With direct-door launching, it feels like users never leave yuor BBS!

 The other benefit is a potentially larger player base, aggregating them in a centralized manner.